Smithsonian/dpo-packrat/README.md

 4. If you want to follow debug logs for `client` or `server` container then just run `yarn log:client` or `yarn log:server`

-7. If you're developing `common` package then make sure to use `yarn start:common` so that it's actively watched/compiled and made available to other packages it's imported at.
-The other packages should auto reload when changes are made to them.

-6. If not using docker run each command in a separate terminal for the package you're developing:
+5. If not using docker run each command in a separate terminal for the package you're developing:

 **For client:**